 - Reviewers respond promptly to the Editor’s evaluation requests, whether to accept them or decline them.

 - Reviewers comply with the deadline established by the Editor to complete the review.
 The corresponding evaluation form must be adequately filled in and reviewers are also entitled to write comments to the authors directly on the manuscript.
 Reviewers perform their evaluations in a respectful and objective manner, trying to give the necessary arguments to support their comments or suggestions.

 - As part of the evaluation process, reviewers treat the information used or produced with confidentiality.

 - Reviewers also disclose any potential conflict of interest as well as any other major problem that they may detect during evaluation (falsification of data, plagiarism, parallel submission, etc.).

-HOW Journal is classified by Colciencias—the Colombian research agency—in category C.
+HOW Journal is classified by Minciencias—the Colombian research agency—in Category B.

 Additionally, the HOW Journal has been indexed by international reference systems such as CLASE Infotrac GALE Cengage Learning—Informe Académico, EBSCO, Educational Research Abstracts—ERA, The Education Resources Information Center - ERIC, and the MLA International Bibliography.

 HOW Journal is also registered in the Directory of Open Access Journals - DOAJ, Dialnet, Latindex, Redalyc, and SciELO Colombia.